hoangduytran/blender-manual/manual/contribute/pull_requests.rst

 The workflow for working with pull requests can be found on the `Blender Developer's Wiki <https://wiki.blender.org/wiki/Tools/Pull_Requests>`__.

-Note, some text in the above guideline is focused on the main Blende repository, however, the workflow is the same for any Blender project.
+Note, some text in the above guideline is focused on the main Blender repository, however, the workflow is the same for any Blender project.